RyanMilb/boltathon/README.md

    Will also allow decentralised storage of credentials to mitigate mass identity theft.

 # Infrastructure:
-lnd nodes at:
-owner: 157.230.110.159
-issuer: 139.59.213.116
-verifier:  139.59.213.150

-- owner: The owner of the credential
+- 157.230.110.159 : owner: The owner of the credential
-- issuer: The issuer is the entity that verifies the owner.
+- 139.59.213.116 : issuer: The issuer is the entity that verifies the owner.
 This may be some kind of KYC check.
-- verifyer: An entity that uses the credental to authorise access to a service.
+- 139.59.213.150 : verifyer: An entity that uses the credental to authorise access to a service.

 - credential: A document that can be provided as a proof which may be countersigned by a third party